nsamsami/webhooks-docs/devcenter/app-webhooks.md

  === Webhooks Signing Secret 475beb0bf7de962fb89878a767c22f7de22154dae1e6996b6b33299e7a0f
 ```

+## Creating a Webhook Subscription via the API

+>note During the alpha, if you are using the API rather than the CLI to manage webhooks, you should know that the webhook API endpoints must be addressed will not work without setting the `Accept` header to `application/vnd.heroku+json; version=3.webhooks`.
+This document gives an example further below.

 Before you will receive any events, you subscribe using `heroku webhooks:add` [(API)](/articles/app-webhooks-schema?preview=1#webhook-create) which includes these parameters: